ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: Reboot required after change*

 Pin number to use for feedback of weight on wheels condition\.
 If set to \-1 feedback is disabled\.
+Some common values are given\, but see the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.

 +----------------------+